 Painting a room requires more than just opening a can of your favorite color and grabbing a brush.
-Investing in some prep work before you start rolling on color will make sure that the process flows more smoothly and you’ll be happier with the end result.
+Knowing how to prep a room for painting before you start will make your project go smoother.
+Then, you’ll be happier with the end result.

-- Remove all furniture and rugs from the room.
+- Remove all small furniture and rugs from the room.

-- Any furniture too large to be removed should be covered thoroughly with drop cloths.
-If possible, place furniture sliders underneath the legs or base of the item to allow it to be easily moved around the room away from the area you are actively painting.
+- Place furniture sliders underneath the legs or base of large items.
+This will make it easier to move the furniture around the room and away from the area you are painting.

 - Spread out dropcloths to completely cover any exposed flooring areas.

 Dirt and dust can accumulate on walls in a fine layer.
 Not cleaning them before painting will make the final paint job look unattractive.
 Take the time to thoroughly clean the walls before you get started.

 - Using the duster, thoroughly clean the walls to remove any dust or cobwebs.
 Start in the upper corners of the wall near the ceiling and brush downward.

 - Run the duster along all baseboards in the room or use rags and cloths.

 - If painting in a kitchen, some dust may have mixed with oils, making it harder to remove.
 It may be necessary to use TSP, trisodium phosphate, to clean the walls.
 TSP is a degreaser.
 It comes in a powder form that you mix with warm water.
 Use it to wipe down your walls before painting.

 - Stubborn spots might need to be scrubbed by hand with a painter’s rag.